tarantool/cartridge/rst/topics/state-machine.rst

 -----------

 ``ConfigFound`` informs that all configuration files and snapshots are found.
-They are not loaded though.
+They are not loaded, though.
 Config is to be downloaded and validated.
 If during these phases error occurs, then state is set to ``InitError`` state.
 Otherwise, it will move to ``ConfigLoaded`` state.